TimHanewich/Misc-Articles/will-ai-replace/readme.md

 - Several universities have already put together new curriculum focused on effectively using AI tools; they call it [prompt engineering](https://fourweekmba.com/prompt-engineering/).
 - Sam Altman, the CEO of OpenAI, is [investing heavily in a startup attempting to add 10 healthy years to every human lifespan](https://www.technologyreview.com/2023/03/08/1069523/sam-altman-investment-180-million-retro-biosciences-longevity-death/).
 - Tech giants like rushing to incorporate these AI models into their existing products: [Microsoft boosting conversational value of their Power Virtual Agents chat bot](https://powervirtualagents.microsoft.com/en-us/blog/optimize-your-chatbots-with-new-ai-features-for-power-virtual-agents/), [Google enhancing their flagship search service with Bard, their own LLM](https://blog.google/technology/ai/bard-google-ai-search-updates/), and [Salesforce introducing Einstein GPT to assist customers with various CRM tasks](https://www.youtube.com/watch?v=YAsKRxXdyj0&ab_channel=Salesforce).
+- Large language models, like what powers ChatGPT, will soon be coupled with both telephony services and realistic voice generators and will completely reimagine the modern day call center.
+What was once a facility of 2,000 call center reps will become a small group of ten managers that handle escalations from a bot's 15,000 conversations in a day.

 ## New Horizons
 Like we've seen from previous disruptive innovations, the advent of AI will also open doors for even more innovation.
 Old and new companies alike now have new tools at their disposal which will revolutionize what they can build and accomplish.
 With these tools now at their disposal, many companies will form and build products that we never thought would be possible before: